 and rewrite some more, until you have some 35,000+ words.
 It’s gruelling work.
 More people can’t do it than can so if you can, give yourself a rousing cheer!

 When you are writing, you put your heart and soul into the words and ideas you commit to paper; getting rid of any of them is very painful.
 It’s often called “Killing your Babies”; whether you’re writing a book or a script or whatever you choose, if it doesn’t work within the context, then it’s not right for your book.
 It has to be cut.

 “Killing Your Babies” refers to having to edit out something you love to make the story/book/script better.
 It sucks, and as a professional writer, it is one of the hardest things to do.
 When you write, you become attached to everything … an idea, a character, a line or even just a word.
-Like an enmeshed parent, you cling like a limpet to whatever you love, and will do anything to keep it …
+Like any parent, you cling like a limpet to whatever you love, and will do anything to keep it …